StickyFingaz420/BitcoinPoW/README.md

 ```
 1 - Prevents pools from forming.
 Very decentralized mining naturally happens.
 2 - All users will naturally solo mine.
+3 - Larger coin amounts can be sent to cold storage because they have negligible contribution mining a block.
 ```